 Note: Be aware that the terminology used in the EU is Electronic Signature.

-- Time-limited verification.
-Basic digital signatures are only shown (and accepted) as valid for the certificate’s lifetime—usually one or two years.
+- Basic digital signatures are only shown (and accepted) as valid for the certificate’s lifetime—usually one or two years.
 Therefore, they are not sufficient for business documents that need to be verifiable for several years.

 - This includes the lifetime of the storage medium, keys and certificates used, signing method, document, signature, and certificate formats, and the lifetime of (trusted and other) actors involved.

-- Technological progress.
-A digital signature is highly dependent on the technology it was created.
+- A digital signature is highly dependent on the technology it was created.
 Since technology advances rapidly, it is inevitable that digital signatures will change as quickly.
 Otherwise, they will lose their functionality.